waidschrat/fastRdm/README.md

 distributions for both alternative decisions.
 FastRdm is based on a fast numerical approach for solving the Partial Differential Equation defining the above sketched diffusion model (cf. Voss & Voss, 2008).
-A detailed description of fast-dm is given by Voss and Voss (2007).
+A detailed description of the core C functions that fastRdm relies on is given by Voss and Voss (2007).

 FastRdm comes with NO WARRANTY, to the extent permitted by law.
 You may redistribute copies of fastRdm under the terms of the GNU General Public License.

-REFERENCES
+References
 ----------
 Ratcliff, R., 1978.
 A theory of memory retrieval.
 Psychological Review, 85, 59-108.